Sanaxen/stylegan_app/README.md

 Overwrite the main.cpp in this repository with the main.cpp in [StyleGANCpp](https://github.com/podgorskiy/StyleGANCpp)  and build it.

+### How to build
+Use cmake

+If you are using Windows 10, you can build without cmake, but you will need visual studio 2019.
+StyleGANCpp/build/stylegan.sln

 ---

 - Generate various faces by changing the seed